Rob Sims

-Robert Sims (born December 6, 1983) is a former American football guard in the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the fourth round of the 2006 NFL Draft.
-He played college football at Ohio State University.
+Robert Sims (born December 6, 1983) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Seattle Seahawks in the fourth round of the 2006 NFL draft.

 Professional career

 Seattle Seahawks

-Sims was drafted by the Seattle Seahawks in the fourth round of the 2006 NFL Draft.
+Sims was selected by the Seattle Seahawks in the fourth round of the 2006 NFL draft.

 Detroit Lions

 On April 5, 2010, Sims was traded to the Detroit Lions for defensive end Robert Henderson.
-Detroit also sent a 5th-round pick for a 7th-round pick as part of the trade in the 2010 NFL Draft.
+Detroit also sent a 5th-round pick for a 7th-round pick as part of the trade in the 2010 NFL draft.

 Sims was named the 2013 recipient of the Detroit Lions / Detroit Sports Broadcasters Association / Pro Football Writers Association's Media-Friendly "Good Guy" Award.
-The Good Guy Award is given yearly to the Detroit Lions player who shows consideration to and cooperation with the media at all times during the course of the season.
+The Good Guy Award is given yearly to the Lions player who shows consideration to and cooperation with the media at all times during the course of the season.